ryantd42/NY-Legislative-Git/2023/S7586A-2023/bill.md

   ___________

- Introduced  by Sen. SCARCELLA-SPANTON -- read twice and ordered printed, and when printed to be committed to the Committee on Rules
+ Introduced  by Sen. SCARCELLA-SPANTON -- read twice and ordered printed, and when printed to be committed to the Committee on Rules  --  recom- mitted  to  the  Committee on Civil Service and Pensions in accordance with Senate Rule 6, sec.
+8  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT to permit accidental death benefits to be awarded to the benefi- ciary of Anthony Varvaro

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Notwithstanding  the provisions of any law, rule or regu- lation to the contrary, Anthony Varvaro, who was a  member  of  the  New York  state  and  local  police and fire retirement system employed as a police officer by the Port Authority of New York and New Jersey, and who died on September 11, 2022 as the result of an accident  which  occurred while  he  was  travelling  to work, shall be deemed to have died as the natural and proximate result of an accident sustained in the performance of duty.
 The beneficiary or beneficiaries of Anthony  Varvaro  shall  be eligible  to  receive  the  accidental  death  benefit if an application therefor is filed within one year of the effective  date  of  this  act.
  Any  amounts  paid  by the New  York  state  and  local  police and fire retirement  system as the result of the death of Anthony  Varvaro  prior to the receipt of the accidental death benefit pursuant to  this section shall  be  deducted  from the benefit payable on an  actuarially  equiv- alent basis  over the expected future lifetime  of  the  beneficiary  or beneficiaries.
   § 2.
 All costs associated with this act shall be borne by the state of New York.
   § 3.
 This act shall take effect immediately.
   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
-  This bill would make the statutory beneficiaries  of  Anthony  Varvaro eligible to collect an accidental death benefit pursuant to Sections 361 and 361-a of the Retirement and Social Security Law.
-Anthony Varvaro was a  police  officer  employed  by  the Port Authority of New York and New Jersey and a member of the New York State  and  Local  Police  and  Fire
+  This  bill  would  make  the statutory beneficiary or beneficiaries of Anthony Varvaro eligible to collect an accidental death benefit pursuant

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11782-04-3
+  LBD11782-06-4
- S. 7586  2
+ S. 7586--A  2

+ to sections 361 and 361-a of the Retirement  and  Social  Security  Law.
+ Anthony Varvaro was employed as a police officer with the Port Authority of  New  York  and  New  Jersey until their death on September 11, 2022.
- Retirement System until their death on September 11, 2022.
-Currently, an ordinary  death benefit equal to three times the member's prior 12-month salary is payable to the beneficiary selected by the member.
+ Currently,  an  ordinary  death benefit equal to three (3) times Anthony Varvaro's prior twelve-month salary is payable to a designated benefici- ary or beneficiaries.
-  If  this  bill  is  enacted during the 2023 legislative session, there will be an immediate past service cost of  approximately  $6.67  million which will be borne by the State of New York as a one-time payment.
-This estimate assumes that payment will be made on March 1, 2024.
+  If this bill is enacted during the 2024 Legislative  Session  and  the required  application  for  an accidental death benefit is timely filed, there will be an immediate past  service  cost  of  approximately  $7.47 million  which  will  be  borne  by  the State of New York as a one-time payment.
+This estimate assumes that payment will be  made  on  March  1, 2025.
-  The  statutory beneficiary must file an application for the accidental death benefits, in lieu of the ordinary death benefits, within one  year of the bill's effective date.
   Summary of relevant resources:
-  Membership  data as of March 31, 2022 was used in measuring the impact of the proposed change, the same data used in the April 1, 2022 actuari- al valuation.
-Distributions and other statistics can be  found  in  the 2022  Report  of the Actuary and the 2022 Annual Comprehensive Financial Report.
+  Membership  data as of March 31, 2023 was used in measuring the impact of the proposed change, the same data used in the April 1, 2023 actuari- al valuation.
+Distributions and other statistics can  be  found  in  the 2023  Report  of the Actuary and the 2023 Annual Comprehensive Financial Report.
-  The actuarial assumptions and methods used are described in the  2020, 2021,  and  2022  Annual  Report to the Comptroller on Actuarial Assump- tions, and the Codes, Rules and Regulations of the State  of  New  York:
- Audit and Control.
+  The actuarial assumptions and methods used are described in  the  2023 Annual  Report  to  the  Comptroller  on  Actuarial Assumptions, and the Codes, Rules and Regulations  of  the  State  of  New  York:  Audit  and Control.
-  The Market Assets and GASB Disclosures are found in the March 31, 2022 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
+  The Market Assets and GASB Disclosures are found in the March 31, 2023 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
   I am a member of the American Academy of Actuaries and meet the Quali-